Call 13 23 25 or use our office locator to find your nearest H&R Block office and book an appointment online.

 Provided that you satisfy the eligibility criteria, you will be able to claim a deduction for the superannuation contributions you have made to a complying superannuation fund or retirement savings account.

-To do so you must be fully self-employed or no more than 10% of your assessable income (including Reportable Fringe Benefits and Reportable Superannuation Contributions) is from an employer.
-You must also have first notified your superannuation fund of your intention to make the claim and received a confirmation.
+You must have first notified your superannuation fund of your intention to make the claim and received a confirmation.

 Some examples of prepaid expenses that can be claimed in the year they are paid are rent, insurance and subscriptions to professional associations.